hug0-cstrs/holbertonschool-low_level_programming/function_pointers/README.md

 # Function pointers
 Project done during Software Engineering studies at `Holberton School`.
-It aims to learn about function pointers in `C language`.
+It aims to learn about function pointers in `C language`.<br>
 A function pointer, also called a subroutine pointer or procedure pointer, is a pointer that points to a function.
 Unlike referencing a data value, a function pointer points to executable code in memory.

 ![Function pointers image](https://www.w3resource.com/w3r_images/c-pointer-function-variable-pointer.png)